aymuos/masters-practise-repo/TERM3/AI_at_Scale/CapstoneProject/readme.md

 # DVC

-git is initialised at root , so dvc shall also be initialised at root
+git is initialised at root , but dvc shall be initialised at mlops-titanic subdirectory

+- dvc init --subdir